voxpupuli/puppet-squid/README.md

   in a `if $proceess_number` statement so the cache will be used by only one process.
 Default is undef.

+NOTE: When creating a custom 'cache_dir' using Puppet (like a seperate mount) this module WILL NOT create the dir (so no duplicate error occurs), be sure the created directory is owned by the user/group 'squid'.

 ### Defined Type squid::cache
 Defines [cache entries](http://www.squid-cache.org/Doc/config/cache/) for a squid server.